ZhangYiJiang/puppies-and-chocolate/src/templates/story.md

 You look back at Ming.

-“You were so humorous earlier on today, believing that I kept puppies to harvest Angkumone.”
+“You were so gullible earlier on today, believing that I kept *puppies* to harvest Angkumone.”

 “I am running out of ideas though: I have already lied about kittens, rabbits and even hamsters for the previous neighbours in the Estate.”
 He chuckled.